 Customers come first for Ashleigh

-With almost nine years of service under her belt, Ashleigh is one of our most experienced and passionate.
+With almost nine years of service under her belt, Ashleigh is very experienced and passionate team member.
 We talked to her recently about working for KinCare and what it means to support older Australians to stay living in their own homes.

 “I started with KinCare straight out of school, once I finished Year 12.
 A family friend was actually working for KinCare and got me in as a casual.
 Two weeks later, I became full-time and I have been there ever since,” Ashleigh explains.